 - Was apprehensive to share a location, fearing that I could accidentally send somebody to the wrong square

-I would welcome for other people to share their What3Words location with me, but it’s easier for me to stick with the status quo of using Google Maps for now.
+I would welcome for other people to share their What3Words location with me, but it’s easier for me to stick with the status quo of using Google Maps and share my GPS coordinates for now.
 I’m also really excited to try the AR features on Google Maps.
 What3Words is quite active in their marketing efforts, offering free swag to influences.
-They also offers outdoor signs, for purchase, which may help with the adoption of their system.
+They also offer outdoor signs, for purchase, which may help with the adoption of their system.

 Additionally, there are some concerns with What3Words being a closed system and perhaps having a monopoly in vulnerable communities.
 It will be interesting to see what other applications What3Words will expand to and if will there will be an open source alternative.

 Have you used What3Words to share locations, navigate, or develop an app?
 We’d love to hear from you!